-- Have a two phones during a hurricane.
+- Have two phones during a hurricane.
 One corded or landline phone and one mobile phone.
 The landline phone is critical because it is not dependent on electricity in the case of a long power outage.

 - Keep your wireless phone batteries charged at all times and keep an extra on hand.
 Have a plan to charge your battery in case of a long power outage using your car charger or generator.